How to ensure that your flexible PTO (Paid Time Off) benefits your employee while not denting you

 Flexible PTO brings along its own set of challenges.

-Your company should be able to function with employees taking off as and when they choose, you must not require their constant availability.
-Work must be shiftable and the environment, suitable.
+Your company should be able to function with employees taking off as and when they choose.
+You must not require their constant availability.
+Work must be shiftable with a conducive environment to allow that.

 If you implement flexible time off, you can’t then go back and add any rules or disclaimers because that would take away the very essence of it.
 That would be hypocrisy!